aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/optimize-default-font-usage/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Optimizing Default Font Usage with Aspose.Imaging for Java
+# Convert Document to PNG and Optimize Default Font Usage with Aspose.Imaging for Java

-In the world of document processing and image manipulation, Aspose.Imaging for Java stands out as a powerful tool.
-This versatile Java library empowers developers to create, edit, and convert images with ease.
-One of the key aspects of optimizing your document processing is improving font usage.
-In this step-by-step guide, we will explore how to optimize default font usage using Aspose.Imaging for Java.
-We'll break down each example into multiple steps to ensure you understand the process thoroughly.
+In modern document processing pipelines, **converting a document to PNG** is often the first step toward creating web‑ready previews, thumbnails, or printable assets.
+Aspose.Imaging for Java makes this conversion straightforward while also giving you fine‑grained control over font handling.
+In this tutorial we’ll walk through how to **convert document to PNG**, improve default font usage, and see practical examples that you can drop into your own projects.

+## Quick Answers
+- **What does “convert document to PNG” mean?**
+  It means rendering each page of a source document (e.g., ODG, PDF, DOCX) into a raster PNG image.
+- **Which library handles the conversion?**
+  Aspose.Imaging for Java provides the `Image.load` and `PngOptions` APIs.
+- **Can I set a custom default font during conversion?**
+  Yes – use `FontSettings.setDefaultFontName` to specify the fallback font.
+- **Do I need a license for production use?**
+  A commercial license is required; a free trial is available for evaluation.
+- **What formats are supported for export?**
+  Apart from PNG, Aspose.Imaging supports JPEG, BMP, TIFF, and many vector formats.

+## What is “convert document to PNG”?
+Converting a document to PNG transforms vector or mixed‑content files into a pixel‑based image format.
+PNG preserves transparency and offers lossless compression, making it ideal for high‑quality previews.

+## Why optimize default font usage when converting?
+When the source document references fonts that are missing on the server, the rendering engine substitutes generic fonts, which can lead to layout shifts or unreadable text.
+By configuring **set default font Aspose** you ensure consistent visual output across all environments.

 ## Prerequisites

-Before we dive into the optimization process, make sure you have the following prerequisites in place:
+Before we dive into the conversion process, make sure you have the following prerequisites in place:

 - A Java development environment installed on your system.
 - Aspose.Imaging for Java library.
 You can download it from the [website](https://releases.aspose.com/imaging/java/).